The Encyclopedia of American Songs and Musicals

 He left New Orleans in 1922 to join King Oliver in Chicago where he very fast looked like a phenomenon.
 He recorded his first songs the following year and moved then to New York to work beside Fletcher Henderson, revered at the time as the most prominent bandleader.
 This one taught him first of all some discipline and allowed him to become familiar with other instruments.
 Louis Armstrong however returned soon to Chicago where his wife Lil ' was looking for a soloist on trumpet for her own band.
 He found there in particular the trombonist Kid Ory and the clarinetist Johnny Dodd.
 Become in few years the most required star of jazz, he was quickly thought as an icon with thousands of young musicians seeing him as the embodiment of the new music.
 Having separated from his wife, he played a time with Earl Hines in a famous Cafe held by Al Capone in 1929 and returned to New York to appear in the casting of the successful show Hot Chocolate.
 He performed some time after at the Connie's Inn, the Cotton Club competitor, with a series of songs written especially by his friend Hoagy Carmichael.

-19 Native of the Vermont, Rudy Vallee counts among his ancestors of French Canadians and Irish.
+19 A native of Vermont, Rudy Vallee counts among his ancestors French Canadians and Irish.
 He decided at age 15 to get into the army to fight in Europe as the war rages on.
-He lies to it on his date of birth but the ploy being soon discovered, the young apprentice soldier is sent back to his family after 41 days in service.
+He lies to it on his birth date but the ploy being soon discovered, the young apprentice soldier is sent back to his family after 41 days in service.
 Both clarinetist, saxophonist and drummer, he moved to London to play in the orchestra at the Savoy.
-However, the musicians dissuade him singing because of a voice they consider too frail and slightly "tremulous" best able to perform ballads than jazz tracks.
+However, the musicians deter him from singing because of a voice they consider too frail and slightly "tremulous" best able to perform ballads than jazz tracks.
 He nevertheless

 insists and finally signs his first recording contract in 1928 with Columbia.
 Rudy Vallee is known for being not only the true initiator of the "crooning", an intimate vocal style favored by the use of micro and particulatly suited to radio, but also the first "pop star" able of mobilizing the crowds to each of his appearances and trigger a genuine hysteria.